CutestNekoAqua/Welcome/README.md

 # Welcome
 An simple Welcome System!
 # Note: This was the first Minecraft Plugin i coded!
-It is really unproffecial
+It is really unprofessional